niuiic/track.nvim/README.md

 | `jump_to_next()`                  | jump to next mark in this buffer     |
 | `jump_to_prev()`                  | jump to previous mark in this buffer |

+Remember to call `setup` before use.

+You may need a session plugin for storing/restoring marks.
+Check [niuiic/multiple-session.nvim](https://github.com/niuiic/multiple-session.nvim).

 ## Config

 Default config.